 Benjamin J. Newman is an Associate Professor of Public Policy and Political Science at the University of California, Riverside.
 Additionally, Dr. Newman is currently a faculty affiliate at the Robert Presley Center for Crime and Justice Studies.
 His research focuses on class and income inequality, race and ethnic politics, and urban politics and policy.

 In the area of class and inequality, his research explores the effects of local income inequality on citizens’ political attitudes, policy preferences, and voting behavior.
 His work in this area also explores the effects of growing economic inequality on public support for labor unions and labor politics more generally.
 In the area of race and ethnic politics, his research focuses on the political consequences of demographic change, and explores this theme within the topical areas of immigration policy and public opinion on immigration, as well as gentrification and its impact on majority-minority communities.
 Dr. Newman is also interested in the racial politics of policing in the U.S., and race- and class-based inequality in the criminal justice system.
 Last, Dr. Newman is interested in quantitative research methods, including survey research and experimental methods.

-Dr. Newman’s work has been published in a wide range of journals, including the American Journal of Political Science, Journal of Politics, British Journal of Political Science, Public Opinion Quarterly, Research and Politics, American Politics Research, Political Behavior, Political Psychology, Political Research Quarterly, and State Politics and Policy Quarterly.
+Dr. Newman’s work has been published in a wide range of journals, including the American Political Science Review, American Journal of Political Science, Journal of Politics, British Journal of Political Science, Public Opinion Quarterly, Research & Politics, American Politics Research, Political Behavior, Political Psychology, Political Research Quarterly, and State Politics and Policy Quarterly.